 - 3. Create a file that contains the startup script that is used to start the agent: - a.
-Create a new text file and enter the following lines: - To start the queue manager:
+Create a new text file and enter the following lines: - To start the queue manager: MC91\install/bin/hamqm\start QM\name - To start the WebSphere MQ Configuration agent: ITM HOME/bin/itmcmd agent -o instance name start mc where ITM\HOME is the directory in which IBM Tivoli Monitoring is installed on the shared disk, MC91\install is the directory in which b.
+Save the file as kmc start.sh.

-MC91\install/bin/hamqm\start QM\name

-To start the WebSphere MQ Configuration agent: ITM\HOME/bin/itmcmd agent -o instance\name start mc where ITM\HOME is the directory in which IBM Tivoli Monitoring is installed on the shared disk, MC91\install is the directory in which WebSphere MQ supportpac MC91 is installed, QM\name is the name of the queue manager and instance\name is the name of the WebSphere MQ Configuration agent instance.
+WebSphere MQ supportpac MC91 is installed, QM\name is the name of the queue manager and instance\name is the name of the WebSphere MQ Configuration agent instance.
 WebSphere MQ supportpac MC91 should have been installed when installing WebSphere MQ in the HACMP cluster environment.
 See your WebSphere MQ documentation for further information.